 Keeping data in the cloud holds an inherent risk of compromise.
-Cloud service providers have developed a number of ways to keep your data safe.
+Cloud service providers have developed several ways to keep your data safe.
 One example of this is data encryption, which keeps your data separate from other data in the cloud and prevents others from accessing your data.
 Another example is limiting access, often through role-based access control and/or key management.

 6. Business Building Apps and Integrations

-Cloud services are not an isolated service; you can integrate other applications and services with your cloud.
+Cloud services are not isolated services; you can integrate other applications and services with your cloud.
 Doing this leads to many benefits, such as improved visibility and connectivity.
-Integrating a CRM would improve customers relations and service.
+Integrating a CRM would improve customer relations and service.
 Integrating a communications application would improve internal messaging and collaboration.
-There are endless ways to add onto your business’ cloud services.
+There are endless ways to add to your business’ cloud services.